uvulab/easy-vqa-counting/README.md

 ### Quick insight about our method

-Our method is based on the following steps:
+Our method has the following components:

 - a question embedding which is just a simple Bag of Words (BoW) of the question.
 This is a simple approach but enough for counting questions which will be pretty similar.
 - a few embeddings from the bounding boxes.
 For simplicity, we still do not have the object detector right now, but we have the bounding boxes since we generate the dataset we know were are the objects.
 We take every bounding box and create a feature map for every one present in the image.
 For example, in the next figure we have only three bounding boxes, so we have three feature maps in the rest of the model.